how-tos

 Pros of hiring freelance designers:

-• Price.
+• price.
 Hiring a freelance designer is less expensive than hiring an in-house designer or partnering with an agency.
 There are no overhead costs, and you usually pay an hourly rate.

-• Time.
+• time.
 If you needed the work done yesterday, freelancers are the best choice, as they often work on short notice.
 Also, they’re used to quickly switching between various small projects.

-• A huge pool of pros to choose from.
+• a huge pool of pros to choose from.
 There are hundreds of thousands of freelancers, and most are ready to go to great lengths to get a gig.

 Cons of hiring freelance designers:

-• Reliability.
+• reliability.
 The saturation of the market also means there are a lot of beginners.
 Finding an experienced freelancer with a free slot soon enough may prove difficult.

-• No supervision.
+• no supervision.
 Not all people can organize and plan work equally well.
 While agencies and in-house teams have dedicated professionals, freelancers have no choice but to do it themselves.

-• Less focus on design.
+• less focus on design.
 Freelancers are also their own managers, supervisors, and salespeople.
 It means they have less time and energy for design.

-• Design-development conflict.
+• design-development conflict.
 Freelancers are so used to working independently that they may lose sight of one crucial point: they need to create projects that can be transferred to the development stage.
 This is a big one — what is the point of a beautiful draft if devs cannot make it a working website?

-• Bad for big and complex projects.
+• bad for big and complex projects.
 Complex projects usually require a whole design team.
 Hiring a team of freelancers is difficult, but making them work together efficiently is a true challenge.

 When to hire freelance designers?